 - Choose Only the drive where Windows is installed > Just remove my files.
 Click the Reset button to start the process.

-After completing Windows 10 reset check if the issue is resolved.
+After completing Windows 10 reset, check if the issue is resolved.
 If the error appears again, it means that it is caused by your hardware.

-Solution 6 – Find and replace the faulty hardware
+6. Find and replace the faulty hardware

+We also recommend that you check if your RAM modules are properly connected.
 If your RAM is not the problem, check other hardware components such as your CPU, motherboard, etc.

-Solution 7 – Install the latest updates
+7. Install the latest updates

 - Press Windows Key + I to open the Settings app.